 When I am not grilling, smoking or writing about outdoor cooking and everything related I am reading about it.
 And sometimes you run into something that is worth sharing here.
-PK grills are one of these things.

 I ran into it PK grills by accident and to honest had never heard of them and this intrigued me.
 Enough reason to do some research and see if they are worth an in

-What was supposed to be a short research ended up taking more than two hours and I am happy that I did this and will write a review in the near future since I was so impressed.
+What was supposed to be a short research ended up taking more than two hours and I am happy that I did this and will write a real review in the near future since I was so impressed.

 History of PK grills

 The pk grills were manufactured in Tyler, Texas in the 1950’s and 60’s.
 In the year 1960 the company was moved to Little Rock, Arkansas after being sold.
 Unfortunately they went out of business in the 1970’s.